signal-noise/react-shader-canvas/.github/ISSUE_TEMPLATE/REPORT_A_BUG.md

 e.g. "My shader does not load..."

-> Which version of shader-canvas are you using?
+> Which version of react-shader-canvas are you using?

 e.g. `0.1.0`

-> What version of React are you using shader-canvas within?
+> What version of React are you using react-shader-canvas within?

 e.g. `16.10.0`